famndox/P4-James-Angels/README.md

 <img src="Resources/Images/angels4.png"/>

-###### Consider the irony of using machine learning to interpret humanity’s Mythopoeic Corpus, our many cultural tales, to reimagine a common human story.
+<center>  ###### Consider the irony of using machine learning to interpret humanity’s Mythopoeic Corpus, our many cultural tales, to reimagine a common human story.  </center>

 ## Building a Text Generator Model